 The scholarship fund encourages individuals to further their education and training in housing industry related programs.
 Three PWB/NHE scholarships are currently available to qualified applicants.

 The National Housing Endowment/EOC Student Scholarship (formerly the Bill Carr Scholarship) is awarded to children of Executive Officers in pursuit of a college degree.
 Funding is through Executive Officer contributions and interest accrued by the Endowment.
 The scholarship program is managed by the National Housing Endowment/EOC Student Scholarship Subcommittee.
-To date, more than 200 students have received funds totaling more than $245,000.
-The online application for the 2019/2020 school year will be available here in early February.
+To date, more than 250 students have received funds totaling more than $330,000.
+The online application for the 2023/2024 school year will be available here in mid-February.

 Pulte Group established the Pulte Group/National Housing Endowment Build Your Future Scholarship in 1999.
 These scholarships provide tuition assistance to undergraduate students pursuing careers in the building industry.